WordPress/twentyseventeen/README.md

 **Version:** 1.0
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html
-**Tags:**
+**Tags:** one-column, two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 ## Description

-Twenty Seventeen brings your site to life with header video and immersive featured images.
+Twenty Seventeen brings your site to life with immersive featured images and subtle animations.
 With a focus on business sites, it features multiple sections on the front page as well as widgets, navigation and social menus, a logo, and more.
 Personalize its asymmetrical grid with a custom color scheme and showcase your multimedia content with post formats.
-Our default theme for 2017 works great in any language, for any abilities, and on any device.
+Our default theme for 2017 works great in many languages, for any abilities, and on any device.

+For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.

 ## Installation